Advertiser Disclosure

 While this isn’t necessarily the cheapest way to get across the Atlantic, it’s worth noting that there are often multiple seats available in business class, which can’t be said of every loyalty program.
 Even with the taxes and fees and the transfer ratio taken into consideration, Flying Blue can be a great option in the absence of award availability with other programs.

 As always, you’ll want to keep an eye out on the monthly Promo Rewards, which have featured Montreal and Quebec City in the past.
-In late 2022, there was a Promo Reward that offered a 50% discount on business class flights between Montreal and Paris.
+A 25% discount in business class brings down the cost to just 37,750 miles, or just over 50,300 Amex MR points with the transfer rate taken into consideration.

 Indeed, it doesn’t get much cheaper than that.